Back to All

 Parts of a boot

-High Top vs Low Top skates
+High Top vs Low Top Boots

 Which one is the best?
 That is totally a matter of personal preference and usually impacted by your style of skating.
-If you are a jam skater, you typically want a lower cut boot, but a rhythm skater usually prefers a high top skate.

 Materials